miraheze/MachineTranslation/README.md

 This is a fork of Extension:SubTranslate.
 It:
-* Rewrote the API part to send requests using MWHttpRequest, thus respecting `$wgHTTPProxy` by default
+* Rewrote the extension to cleanup code and use LibreTranslate rather than DeepL.

 The original README is reproduced below.